Wordlist

 Producer

-2. a person whose professional activities generate waste which requires special measures with respect to waste disposal or the environment.
-(Chapter 15, Section 4, the Environmental Code).
+2) A person whose professional activities generate waste which requires special measures with respect to waste disposal or the environment.
+(Chapter 15, Section 4, the Environmental Code)

 Product and process orientated research and development